dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 `T1 ..
 Ts` with a type known as the _instantiated constructor return type of_ `E` _with type arguments_ `T1 ..
 Ts`.

-When a static extension `E` has an on-class which is a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments. *It is not very useful to declare a type parameter of a static extension which isn't used in the constructor return type,
+When a static extension `E` has an on-clause which is a non-generic class `C`, the instantiated constructor return type is `C`, for any list of actual type arguments. *It is not very useful to declare a type parameter of a static extension which isn't used in the constructor return type,